 - Participants should go through a screening to ensure willingness and appropriateness.
 This course is not designed at this time for court-mandated or court-appointed individuals.

 - Participants must have a desire to change coping mechanisms and learn new tools.

 - No more than 10-12 participants in a group at a time to encourage a small enough group to facilitate trust and learning.

-This course can be co-facilitated by author Jennifer Storm, who is a survivor in long-term recovery with over 20 years of victim’s services experience both running a comprehensive victim service agency and as the former appointed Victim Advocate for the Commonwealth of PA.
+This course can be co-facilitated by author Jennifer Storm, a survivor in long-term recovery with over 20 years of victim’s services experience running a comprehensive victim service agency and as the former appointed Victim Advocate for the Commonwealth of PA.